jrmazarura/GPM/README.md

 ### The required arguments are:

-**corpus** - text file, which has been cleaned and loaded into Python.
+* **corpus** - text file, which has been cleaned and loaded into Python.
 That is, the text should all be lowercase, all punctuation and numbers should have also been removed.
+* **nTopics** - the number of topics.